wotcity/wotcity-wot-framework/README.md

 * [Install and Use WoT.City SDK](https://github.com/wotcity/wotcity-wot-framework/wiki/Use-the-wotcity.io-SDK)

+## Projects

+* [Devify Desktop](https://github.com/flowchain/devify-desktop) is an boilerplate to build IoT server desktop applications that can install on MacOS, Windows and Linux.

 ## Discussion

 There are various ways to get involved with WoT.City Web of Things Framework.
 We're looking for help identifying bugs, writing documentation and contributing codes.